drunomics/amazon-product-widget/README.md

 Resets all renewals so that all the products in the database will be considered stale and updated on the next cron run.

+## Hooks

+The module provides one hook:

+`hook_amazon_product_widget_alter_product_data(array &$products_container, AmazonProductField $product_field, NodeInterface $node = NULL)`

+It allows modification of product data passed to the product widget template.
+You would modify the product data in the product container.
+Also passed is the Amazon product field, and lastly the node on which the field is being displayed on.
+This can also be NULL in the case where the field is attached to a taxonomy term.

 ## Maintainers